open-cogsci/OpenSesame/readme.md

 ## Branches

 Each major version of OpenSesame lives in its own branch.
-The default branch is currently `4.0`.
+The default branch is currently `milgram`.

 - `gibson` - 2.8
 - `heisenberg` - 2.9
 - `ising` - 3.0
 - `james` - 3.1
-- `kuhn` - 3.2
+- `koffka` - 3.2
 - `loewenfeld` - 3.3
 - `milgram` - 4.0